 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 138,315 horizontal wells in 13 US states, through July.
-Cumulative oil and gas production from these wells reached 15.4 billion bbl and 174 Tcf of natural gas.
-Ohio and West Virginia are excluded from most overviews, as they have not yet reported July production data.
+These interactive presentations contain the latest oil & gas production data from 152,640 horizontal wells in 13 US states, through June.
+Ohio & West Virginia are deselected in most views, as these states have not yet released July production data.

 Production data is subject to revisions.